eduardozago/api-rest-nodejs/readme.md

 The database is configured using a virtual environment included in the `.env` file.
 Inside `.env.example`, you can find an example of variables.

+## Routes

+Routes are managed by a fastify plugin in [transactions.ts](src/routes/transactions.ts), which implements function routes.